Calendar

 1 Mina the Hollower

-A small chronological exception, as the game technically came out at the end of May, but it was announced by surprise in mid-month and deserved to appear on some calendar.
-We are talking about the new game from Yacht Club Games, famous for having developed Shovel Knight in 2014, and who are now presenting their first project outside of that universe.
+A small chronological exception, as the game technically came out at the end of May, but it was surprisingly announced in the middle of the month and deserved to appear on some calendar.
+We're talking about the new game from Yacht Club Games, famous for developing Shovel Knight in 2014, and who are now presenting their first project outside of that universe.
 Mina the Hollower is a neo-retro style action game, inspired by Game Boy Color graphics but with modern features, in which the player will be able to live the adventure of Mina, a scientific but combat-trained little mouse.
-So far, it has been very well received by the press and holds the best rating of this year on the review aggregators Metacritic and OpenCritic.
+So far, it has been very well received by the press and holds the best rating this year on review aggregators Metacritic and OpenCritic.

 2.